ipspace/blog/content/posts/2021/10/build-buy-router.md

 ---
 title: "Should You Build or Buy a Router?"
-date: 2021-10-07 07:11:00
+date: 2021-10-04 07:11:00
 tags: [ SDN ]
 ---
-Patrik Schindler sent me an interesting comment to my *Open-Source DMVPN Alternatives* blog post:
+[Patrik Schindler](https://www.pocnet.net/) sent me an interesting comment to my *Open-Source DMVPN Alternatives* blog post:

 {{<long-quote>}}
 I've done searches myself some time ago about the readymade Linux distros supporting DMVPN and [got exactly what I asked for](https://wiki.alpinelinux.org/wiki/Dynamic_Multipoint_VPN_(DMVPN)_Phase_3_with_Quagga_NHRPd).